Skip to main content

 To insulate with spray foam successfully, the foam must adhere to the substrate.
 DIY kits may not share the necessary details about substrate types and conditions relative to the foam, which can cause complications.

-Are There Risks To DIY Spray Foam?
+There Are Also Risks To DIY Spray Foam.

 DIY spray foam insulation does not entirely live up to its appeal.
 This method of installing spray foam insulation also poses some financial and health risks.
 Let’s examine these risks so you know how to prepare yourself and can weigh the risk for your project.